yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-OrganizationalTeam-intro.md

 These fields are optional and may be populated if known - on the understanding that not all data consumers will necessarily make use of them:

 - **identifier:localIdentifier** - As with most other resources, there is the option to include a local identifier which may help to identify the Organizational Team at a local level.

+- **alias** - Option to provide a list of alternate names that the organizational team is known as, or was known as in the past

 - **address** - Can be populated if known - although is not deemed to be that important.